Koustubh2111/basic-etl/README.md

 # basic-etl

-This is a repo to perform ETL on a sample dataset.
+This is a repo to perform and learn about ETL on a sample dataset